 - Product Replacement

-Having the understanding of how a product or service is marketed and why certain go to market approaches were chosen (or not chosen,) could give a sales professional a unique advantage over others employed with the same company.
+Having an understanding of how a product or service is marketed and why certain go-to-market approaches were chosen (or not chosen) could give a sales professional a unique advantage over others employed with the same company.

 For sales industries that are non-specific in nature, a degree in Liberal Arts is a well-rounded education that shows some degree of proficiency across many different lines of study.
 Many colleges and universities offer "concentrations" that augment a liberal arts degree.
 For sales careers, the best concentrations are in business management, finance, marketing, and, if available, sales.